Pet Info Hut - Expert Tips: Pet Health Care And Nutrition Facts

 Respiratory Infections

-For respiratory infections, your vet might prescribe antibiotics.
+Your vet might prescribe antibiotics for respiratory infections.
 They might also recommend rest and fluids.
 It’s important to follow your vet’s instructions carefully.

 Asthma